cadamini/rails-bcrypt-ruby-test/README.md

 ## What's in here?

-A little rails test app showing how the `has_secure_password` option in a rails user model using the bcrypt ruby gem.
+A little rails test app showing the `has_secure_password` option in a rails user model using the bcrypt ruby gem.

 ## Why?